-• Preventing further propagation of the error, that is containing the error.
-In particular, preventing silent propagation of the error.
+- Preventing further propagation of the error, that is containing the error.
+In particular, preventing silent propagation of the error. - Reducing the severity of a failure by invoking a service failure mode:

 Chapter 1.
 Introduction to RAS

 1.3.
 Techniques for improving reliability, availability, and serviceability